 What is workforce planning?

 Companies that implement smart planning methods know their internal skill levels and provide employees with routes to boost their skills.
-They have systems in place to find suitable recruits if needed and reduce their risk of being blindsided by the pace of change.
+They have systems in place to find suitable recruits and reduce the risk of being blindsided by the pace of change.

 7 benefits of workforce planning

-Listen, we get it — implementing enterprise-wide workplace planning strategies is a massive undertaking.
-To help justify the heavy lifting, it’s helpful to be clear about the benefits.
+Implementing enterprise-wide workplace planning strategies is a massive undertaking.
+So, to justify the heavy lifting, let’s get clear about the benefits.
 That way, you can set metrics for success and sell the project to departmental managers and executives.

 1. Prepare for the future